-If you are a newcomer to NFL betting or a diehard fan of the Baltimore Ravens, we’ve got the basic X’s and O’s of NFL betting, plus how to bet at online sportsbooks in Maryland.
-If you’re looking for today’s NFL point spreads, moneylines, and totals odds, check our live NFL odds page.
+If you’re new to NFL betting, or just a diehard fan of the Baltimore Ravens, we’ve got the X’s and O’s of NFL betting on the page below.
+We also show you how to bet at online sportsbooks in Maryland.

 How NFL betting works

-With just 272 games in total (not including the playoffs), the NFL season is a short but jam-packed slate of weekly odds and betting lines to consider.
+With just 272 total games (not including the playoffs), the NFL season is a short but jam-packed slate of weekly NFL odds and betting lines to consider.
 NFL betting action also starts long before the actual season kicks off.

-You can bet on NFL futures at virtually any point in the calendar year.
+You can bet on NFL futures at any time in the calendar year.
 Futures bets are wagers that you place on results that won’t play out until a “future” date, usually well beyond the day you place it.
 Here are some of the most popular NFL futures odds:

-If you think Aaron Rodgers, the 2020 AP NFL Most Valuable Player, will have an MVP season again, you can back him up with a futures bet well in advance of the season.
+If you think Aaron Rodgers, the 2021 AP NFL Most Valuable Player, will have a third straight MVP season, you can back him up with a futures bet in advance of the season.
 You can’t predict the twists and turns of the season, or whether Rodgers will get injured at any point, but your odds will likely never be higher (and your potential payout larger) than before the season begins.

-The regular season usually kicks off in the week after Labor Day, and the majority of games take place on Sundays.
+The regular season usually kicks off in the week after Labor Day, and most games take place on Sundays.
 Although Thursday Night Football and Monday Night Football now schedule staples, too.
-Find MNF odds, TNF odds, and SNF odds via the links.
+Find MNF odds and TNF odds via these links.

 A full menu of pregame bets is available in the week before the games start, chief among them: